kbrown01/Vizio_DirecTV/README.md

 Again, there are variables needed here:

-ip: the IP address of the specific TV
+- ip: the IP address of the specific TV
-port: the port the REST service is listening on (normally 7245)
+- port: the port the REST service is listening on (normally 7245)
-auth: The AUTH code that allows your app to speak to the TV (see above for getting the AUTH code for a TV) codeset and code: a setof of integer values that represent essentially every key.
+- auth: The AUTH code that allows your app to speak to the TV (see above for getting the AUTH code for a TV)
+- codeset and code: a set of of integer values that represent essentially every key.

 Now, most everything you want to know is here:

 ```
 Event Name          Codeset         Code